José Burgos: Contributions

-As a beholder to the evil treatment and apathy manifested by the Spanish clerical authorities to his comrades, Burgos felt oppressed.
-In spite of his enviable positions, he was neither substance nor glad.
-To battle the injustice, he turned into a resolute and incredible backer for changes in the nation and a solid crusader for the rights and government assistance of the mainstream pastorate.
+Witnessing the treatment of his peers by the Spanish clerical authorities, Burgos became a prominent advocate for ecclesiastical and national reform.
+Despite holding several significant positions, he dedicated his efforts to securing rights and support for the secular clergy.

 In 1864, an anonymous pamphlet was published in Manila, criticizing the prejudice in the Church, and providing rebuttals against several canards against the native clergy.
 Although the document was unsigned, historians believe the author to be Burgos, based on its style and content.
 Burgos also penned several signed articles later in his life, in response to a series of anonymous written attacks on the Filipino clergy.
 Though Burgos offered few new ideas, his name caught the attention of Spanish authorities, who would report that the native clergy was becoming separatist.

 In 1869, Felipé Buencamino, a young student and an acquaintance of Burgos, was charged with spreading nationalist propaganda in the form of leaflets scattered throughout his school's campus, demanding academic freedom.
 This accusation was given credence by a protest he staged several months prior in opposition to being required to speak Latin in classes.
 Consequently, Buencamino and some of his associates were sent to jail.
 With the aid of Burgos, Buencamino was freed four months later, only to be told that having missed school for four months, he would have to find a tutor who would help him make up for the classes he missed.
 Buencamino chose Burgos.

 By this time, Burgos had established a reputation as a defender of the native clergy.
 His debates over the rights of native priests had extended to include questions of race and nationalism.
 This reputation would eventually cause him to be implicated in a mutiny in Cavite.

 Secret Society of Reformers

 José Burgos was a member of a confraternity, which met in the Santa Cruz home of Padre Mariano.
 It was presided over by José María Basa, and included Agustín Mendoza, Máximo Paterno, and Ambrosio Rianzares Bautista.
 The group's goal was to seek reforms, listed in Eco de Filipinas, which was published in Madrid.
 He founded the newspaper of La Nacion (The Spanish Nation), this is publication served when the voice of Filipino Propaganda where eager devoted high degree against the Spanish colonizers, however expose to abuse the Liberal Spanish government in Secularism of Insulares y Indios.
-In June 27, 1864, he written in this paper list of Manifesto, was published in Spain and written by an anonymous author called for clerical equity and denounced Spanish prejudices and discrimination towards the Filipinos.
+On June 27, 1864, he written in this paper list of Manifesto, was published in Spain and written by an anonymous author called for clerical equity and denounced Spanish prejudices and discrimination towards the Filipinos.